rust-lang/book/2018-edition/src/ch17-02-trait-objects.md

-When we wrote the library, we didn’t know that someone might add the `SelectBox` type, but our `Screen` implementation was able to operate on the new type and draw it because `SelectBox` implements the `Draw` type, which means it implements the `draw` method.
+When we wrote the library, we didn’t know that someone might add the `SelectBox` type, but our `Screen` implementation was able to operate on the new type and draw it because `SelectBox` implements the `Draw` trait, which means it implements the `draw` method.

 This concept—of being concerned only with the messages a value responds to